 In February 2014, Armisen was named band leader of the 8G Band on Late Night With Seth Meyers.
 The band, curated by Armisen, includes members of indie rock bands Les Savy Fav and Girls against Boys.

 An eleven season veteran of Saturday Night Live, Armisen has engaged audiences with memorable impressions and characters including world leaders like President Barack Obama or Iranian President Mahmoud Ahmadinejad in the popular digital short “Iran So Far Away” to “Weekend Update” fixtures like political comedian Nicholas Fehn or half of the songwriting team of Garth and Kat (with Kristen Wiig) to name a few.
 He closed out his last season in the guise of British punk rocker Ian Rubbish with a star-studded performance of the original song “It’s a Lovely Day.”

-Armisen splits his time between Portland, Los Angeles and New York City.
+Armisen splits his time between Portland, New York, and Los Angeles.